MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 - The model renders the informative message only at the beginning of each message returned from the LLM.
 - Attachments can be sent only in the final streamed chunk.
 - Streaming isn't available with AI SDK's function calls yet.
-- Here are some requirements to use `streamSequence` for AI SDK:
+- Here are the requirements to use `streamSequence` for AI SDK:
   - The sequence must start with number '1'.
   - Subsequent numbers (except final) must be a monotonic increasing integer (for example, 1->2->3).
   - For the final message, `streamSequence` mustn't be set.